ISEMS/ISEMS-ESP32/BEGINNER-HOWTO.md

 ### The manual and painful method of using our primitive Digest AUTH scheme - before scripting it.

 The ISEMS system generates a public one-time random string (a nonce).
-It can be downloaded from the address `http://ISEMSDEVICE/random` by everyone.
+It can be downloaded from the address `http://device/random` by everyone.

 Now, let's assume the public nonce is **000abcdefg999** and the web password is **secret123**.
 The **sha256** cryptographic hash of both parts concatenated (copied) together into the single string **000abcdefg999secret123** generates our one-time password.

 There are online calculators for sha256 [hashes](https://hashgenerator.de/).
-So despite being a bit cumbersome, the whole process can be completed with a graphical browser, if you are not concerned about sending the string to an online calculator.
-That might be ok, if this type of interaction is rarely needed.
+So despite being a bit cumbersome, the whole process can be completed with a graphical browser by copy & paste, if you are not concerned about sending the string to an online calculator.

-A command line example using sha256sum:
+A command line example generating the one-time key using sha256sum:

 ```
 echo -n "000abcdefg999secret123" | sha256sum